Common Name: snakebark maple, striped maple

 Hardiness Zone: variable

-Snakebark maples are an upright, often multi-trunked tree with arching branches that grow to 30-50’ tall.
+Snakebark maples are upright, often multi-trunked tree with arching branches.
 Smooth, olive green bark is streaked with green and white.
 Leaves are ovate and unlobed growing in an opposite leaf arrangement.
-Leaves are dark green and 3" to 6" long and have doubly serrate margins.
+Leaves are dark green and have doubly serrate margins.
 Small, yellowish flowers bloom in pendant racemes that are 2" to 3" long in the spring.
 Flowers give way to small but abundant winged samaras which mature in fall.
 Excellent yellow to orange to red fall color.

 Where it grows: